swiftlang/swift/docs/SIL.rst

   corresponds to the LLVM "nocapture" attribute in terms of semantics (but is limited to only work with parameters of function type in Swift).

+- SIL function types may provide an optional error result, written by placing ``@error`` on a result.
+An error result is always implicitly ``@owned``.
+Only functions with a native calling convention may have an error result.

+  A function with an error result cannot be called with `apply`.
+  It must be called with `try_apply`.

+  Type lowering lowers the ``throws`` annotation on formal function types into more concrete error propagation:

+  - For native Swift functions, ``throws`` is turned into an error result.

+  - For non-native Swift functions, ``throws`` is turned in an explicit error-handling mechanism based on the imported API.
+The importer only imports non-native methods and types as ``throws`` when it is possible to do this automatically.

 Properties of Types
 ```````````````````